Benign Overfitting of Constant-Stepsize SGD for Linear Regression: Proofs of the Upper Bounds

 \end{lemma} \begin{proof} Recall the recursive form of $\Sbb_t$ given in Lemma \ref{lemma:properties_St}, we have

 Note that this is similar to the recursive form of $\Cb_t$ provided in \eqref{eq:update_Ct} but replacing $\gamma^2\bSigma$ with $\Bb_0$.
 Then we can use the similar proof of Lemma \ref{lemma:upper_bound_phit} to get the upper bound of $\Sbb_t$.
-In particular, following the same way as in \eqref{eq:recursive_upperbound_Ct}, we can upper bound $\Sbb_t$ by
+In particular, note that we will run SGD with $N$ steps, then $\Sbb_N$ can be used as a uniform upper bound on $\Sbb_1,\dots,\Sbb_N$, we can upper bound $\Sbb_t$ by

 where we use Lemma \ref{lemma:T_inv} in the second inequality, the first equality is by recursion, and the last equality is by the definition of $\tilde\cT$. \end{proof}

 We now put these lemmas together and provide our upper bound on the bias error: